meilisearch/documentation/references/readme.md

 **201 - Created**: The resource has been created (synchronous)

 **202 - Accepted**: The update has been pushed in the update queue (asynchronous)

+**204 - No Content**: The resource has been deleted or no content has been returned

 **205 - Reset Content**: All the resources have been deleted